hack-for-good-2025/h4g2025/README.md

 - The **reminder feature** reduces manual tracking by automating notifications.
 - The **login system** ensures secure access to the application.
-- The **task management system** simplifies follow-up tasks and ensures timely completion.
+- The  upcoming **task management system** simplifies follow-up tasks and ensures timely completion.
 - The **meetings management system** streamlines the scheduling process and ensures efficient time management.
 - The upcoming **email summarization feature** will save administrators time by condensing lengthy email threads into concise summaries.
 - The application is cost-effective and easy to use, making it accessible to a wide range of users.